 That’s light for an ultra-wide zoom that goes as wide as 12 millimeters.

-The weight is distributed fairly evenly, and it’s not front-heavy at all.
+The weight is distributed relatively evenly, and it’s not front-heavy at all.

 And there’s no filter thread on the inside of this lens.

-The construction of this lens is very solid with rubberized zoom and focusing rays.
+The construction of this lens is excellent, with rubberized zoom and focusing rays.

 It is an internal zoom, which is always great to have; the body of this lens also features an AF mF switch and a customizable by Sony, which claims this lens is dust and moisture-resistant.

-But there’s no rubber gasket on the back of this lens, which is surprising, but even without this gasket.
+But there’s no rubber gasket on the back of this lens, which is surprising, even without this gasket.

-This lens fits very snugly onto my A7iii, and I’ve shot with this lens in all kinds of conditions in rainstorms blizzards dripping wet under waterfalls.
+This lens fits very snugly onto my A7iii, and I’ve shot with this lens in all kinds of conditions rainstorms, blizzards dripping wet under waterfalls.

 I have complete confidence that this lens is going to perform.

 But even though this lens is pretty small for a super ultra-wide zoom.

-This is probably one of the sharpest super ultra-wide zooms that ever used.
+This is probably one of the sharpest super ultra-wide zooms ever used.

 But sharpness isn’t everything.
-And there are a few downsides to this lens which I’m going to get into.
+And there are a few downsides to this lens, which I will get into.

 There’s also some vignetting and light fall-off in the extreme corners.

-You would do this for a super ultra-wide-angle lens, but the distortion is very well controlled and easily correctable.
+You would do this for an ultra-wide-angle lens, but the distortion is well-controlled and easily correctable.

-When I go on location, I try to take unique shots, whether finding a different composition shooting at a different time of day.
+When I go on location, I try to take unique shots, whether finding a different composition or shooting at another time of day.

 This lens lets me be creative and get those crazy angles and crazy perspectives that not too many other people can capture.